bitsofcotton/simple_pmpu/README.md

-# simple_pmpu
+# Simple PMPU
-simple parallel mpu software implementation.
+Simple parallel MPU concept document.

 # we cannot use this without search prior results
 This is concept and only compileable document.